Bee-Lab/BeelabTestBundle/docs/index.md

 * Automatic login

   This is integrated by default with [BeelabUserBundle](https://github.com/Bee-Lab/BeelabUserBundle).
-  Anyway, you can use any user provider, passing the name of service as third argument or configuring.
+  Anyway, you can use any user provider, passing the name of the service as third argument or configuring it.
   For example, if you want to login users provided by FOSUserBundle in your tests, you can do something like `self::login('myuser', 'main', 'fos_user.user_provider.username');`.
   Another notable service you can use is Symfony's built-in `security.user.provider.concrete.in_memory`.